Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Language_Model/2018-10-27-LSTM_Neural_Network_for_Language_Modeling.md

   - "/img/Image/BigImages/sanfrancisco.jpg" : "San Francisco, CA (2016)"
 ---

-This page is brief summary of [LSTM Neural Network for Language Modeling, Martin Sundermeyer et al.(2012)](https://www.isca-speech.org/archive/interspeech_2012/i12_0194.html) for my study.
+This page is brief summary of [LSTM Neural Network for Language Modeling, Martin Sundermeyer et al. INTERSPEECH 2012](https://www.isca-speech.org/archive/interspeech_2012/i12_0194.html) for my study.

 Language model means If you have text which is "A B C X" and already know "A B C", and then from corpus, you can expect whether What kind of word, X appears in the context.